 Child custody cases can be emotional and confusing for all parties involved.
 The most important aspect of deciding which parent can retain custody is figuring out what is in that child's best interests.
-Want to learn more?
-Now you can.
-Speak with a Kentucky child custody attorney and get a free case review to learn more.
+If you have additional questions or need expert counsel for your child custody case, get in touch with a Kentucky family law attorney today.

 Contact a qualified attorney.